 The actual cost of maintenance, energy and amortization apart, extracted from historical data for a one nozzle machine, is under 4 euros per each hour of effective cutting.
 In one hour we estimate a production of 10 or 12 trays, then we have a cost of 40 cents per tray.
 We must be warned about receiving bills of more than 1,000 euros at certain times (including in the estimated cost).
 These figures should be viewed in the context of all the work that the machine makes, and do not compare it to the maintenance of other machines (blenders and refrigerators).
 With proper maintenance, the machine has a high duration.
 The first machine installed in 2003 is still working two shifts for several months a year.
 After the first year, maintenance costs will remain fairly stable, with some cost peaks every 2 to 3 years.

-The implementation period of a standard Watercut model is three to four days.
+The implementation period of a standard Watercut model is 2 days.
 In less than 4 hours, plumbers and electricians from the client connect the machine to the water intake (you need a water softener and filters), compressed air, drainage and electricity.
 The moist air out of the machine can be connected later.
 The first day the machine is operating at 100% and the first cuts are made.
 The second day our technician teaches how to use the machine and production may start.
-The third day our technician teaches the use of the trajectory generator and haw to perform basic maintenance to the machine.
-In remote installations we can stay a fourth day to reinforce the knowledge acquired while production is taking pace.
+He also teaches how to use the software Watercut Creator and how to perform basic maintenance to the machine.
+In remote installations we can stay a longer to reinforce the knowledge acquired while production is taking pace.

+Metronics Technologies has a team with 6 engineers available to solve any problem.
 The pieces which will need more frequent maintenance are the components related to high pressure: water pump, valves and nozzles.
+We have stock of high pressure components and technicians in Pamplona (Spain) and Strasbourg (France).
 The components we use are supplied by a very well-known American company, which provides high quality and reliability.
 They have offices in a number of countries around the world and can serve in 24 hours in most cases.
-We have stock of high pressure components and technicians in Pamplona (Spain) and Strasbourg (France).

 Cutting by mechanical cutters, ultrasonic cutters, molds and knife techniques are available to us at the workshop.
 Let's review their characteristics.
 Mechanical and ultrasound cutting blades: They are suitable for packaged products that must be kept at room temperature, water is not recommended for that.
 Production costs are low with simple blades and closer to waterjet in the case of ultrasound.
 The product range is more limited than with the cut by water, because some products just break or move over the trays.
 In general, knives are appropriate in a limited number of products of high cadence, at temperatures not too low, with low flexibility of use with different products, and provided that the cut is straight, of course.